DANGER…A HEEL CRACK is a WARNING SIGN – Thrush Alert!

 Before we start the “Product Talk,” let’s discuss exactly what occurs inside the Heel Crack

 WHY ARE HEEL CRACKS THE PRIME CAUSE OF RECURRING THRUSH?

 Simple answer… Because when we horse owners no longer see the black goo we stop treating.
 We think we have beaten back the thrush and we move on to other things.
 But the truth is, that was a temporary fix because tomorrow a whole new host of bacteria will find its way back in there.
 There is no way around it.
 Then, when moisture is introduced via rain, urine, or even water bucket slop-over, thrush has everything it needs to restart the infection process.

-WARNING: If you have been using a liquid thrush product, whether you buy it or make it yourself (ie: Bleach) be sure to research the ingredients.
+WARNING: If you have been using a liquid thrush product, whether you buy it or make it yourself (ie: Bleach, peroxide, alcohol, or vineger) be sure to research the ingredients.
 If it is caustic, do not use it on sulcus thrush.
 The term “Caustic” means that the PH level is excessively high or low.
 If it is caustic it will, of course, kill bacteria – however, it also damages live tissue.
 EX: Bleach, even a 10% solution, absolutely destroys open tissue.

-Now we are going to discuss how to use NO THRUSH ® Powder to solve this problem and get from point A – to – Z.
+Now we are going to discuss how to use NO THRUSH ® Powder ( “NT DRY” in Canada) to solve this problem and get from point A – to – Z.

-DAY 1: All this thrush is internal.
+DAY 1: On this horse, all this thrush is internal.
 This is the worst because you can’t actually see the black goo.
 The actual frog and sole look fine.
 The thrush lurks below!